How To: Terminate a Shielded Cat6/Cat6A Standard Load Bar RJ45 Connector With External Ground

 Just bought yourself a nice outdoor surveillance camera or Wi-Fi Access Point?
 You have to hook that thing up somehow, and the only way is to attach a RJ45 plug to the end of an Ethernet cable.
 But...how?
 There is a lot of confusion and misinformation out there regarding the termination of shielded bulk Ethernet cable to shielded plugs.
 Horror stories abound about how difficult it is.
 Actually, it is not that difficult once you know how to do it and what to buy.
 Welcome to the right path!
-Let’s take a dive into this process, where I will show you how to do it correctly.
+Let’s take a dive into this process of how to terminate Cat6 cables, where I will show you how to do it correctly.

 What We Are Covering

 When talking about RJ45 plugs, there is quite a variety.
 This blog focuses on Cat6 and Cat6A as they are similar enough to address at once.
 Here is the scenario:

 - trueCABLE shielded (F/UTP) Cat6 Outdoor CMX Direct Burial solid copper Ethernet cable.

 - Cat6 or Cat6A shielded standard RJ45 connectors with external ground.

 You bought both, and need to get the plug onto the cable.